PrevailUzodinma/git-learnableTask2/README.md

 | 1. | It retrieves changes from the remote repository but does not automatically merge them to the local working branch | It automatically retrieves changes from the remote repository and merges them into your local working branch.|
 | 2. | It fetches only, you will have to merge the changes separately to effect changes | It is a combination of fetching and merging |

+### git rebase
+**git rebase** is a command used in Git to modify the commit history of a branch.
+Unlike *git merge*, which combines the changes from one branch into another, **git rebase** integrates the changes by moving or combining a sequence of commits to a new base commit.
+This results in a linear and cleaner commit history.
+It is like reorganizing the commits of a branch.
+The commsnd for it is **"git rebase"**.